Laotian Canadians: Demography

 Most migrants consisted of young families; there were few elderly among them.
 A significant proportion were drawn from among the community of ethnic Chinese in Laos.

 Most of the communities are settled in and more often outside of big Canadians cities such as Burnaby and Surrey in British Columbia, Kitchener, Ontario, where 995 Laotian Canadians live (0.004% of its population), Markham and Calgary.
-In Quebec, most live in the North Shore (Montreal).
+In Quebec, most live in Saint-Michel (Montreal).